Garry Lone struggled with depression most of his life. As he experienced vision loss, his depression worsened.

 “My vision loss impacted my depression because I used to be able to do things that require clear vision,” Garry says.
 “I cannot ride my bike independently or watch Westerns on TV anymore.”

-While vision loss directly affects your visual system, its overall impact can be immense and alter mental health.
-You may feel you can no longer do the activities you enjoy.
+The mental health impact of vision loss can be enormous.
+Researchers estimate that between a quarter and a third of adults with low vision experience depression.
+You may feel you can no longer engage in the activities you enjoy.
 You may feel like a different person—someone who needs help, feels less independent, disconnects with friends, or loses confidence and self-worth.
-Depression can be part of a downward trajectory that deepens each time an activity is encountered you no longer can do in the same way as before vision loss.
+These feelings can worsen every time you find you can no longer do something the way you did it before.